chantastic/reactcontext.com/README.md

 ## How to Read This

-This page is a supplement to the React docs on Context—found [here](https://reactjs.org/docs/context.html).
+This page is a supplement to the React doc on Context—found [here](https://reactjs.org/docs/context.html).

 It's a collection of my motions that helped me understand Context.
 Your mileage may vary.

-## How to Read This
+## Thanks

 This thing was much worse (read "wrong") before [Dan Abramov](https://twitter.com/dan_abramov/) reviewed it.